Muukid/mu-library-information/README.md

 ... (other muY enumerators)
 ```

-Note that a non-success enumerator *doesn't* necessarily imply that it failed.
+## Low overhead

+Most mu libraries are low overhead, meaning that they aim to perform as few computations and checks as possible to achieve their tasks.

+### Fail safety

+The fail safety of mu libraries generally hinges on the following principle:

+Proper error-checking will be performed on operations reasonably outside of the user's control, and error-checking will not be performed on factors in which the user has reasonable control over and can reasonably check for validity.

+This principle establishes low overhead at the cost of safety; for example, virtually every function that takes in a context can crash the application instantly if passed an invalid pointer to a context (including null pointers).

+### Thread safety

+Most mu libraries are *not* thread-safe for low overhead purposes.
+Most mu libraries assume that each 'object' (a `void*` reference that needs a context to be created) will not be accessed by more than one thread at a time, so if a program is using a mu library in a multi-threaded manner, it is best practice to protect each object that will be used by multiple threads under a thread lock unless otherwise specified by the library.

 ## Character encoding

-Most mu libraries use UTF-8 as their character encoding, meaning that when a string is specified by the user or returned by the library (besides the name functions), it can be safely assumed that the encoding is UTF-8 unless otherwise explicity noted in the documentation for the library.
+Most mu libraries use UTF-8 as their character encoding, meaning that when a string is specified by the user or returned by the library (besides the name functions), it can be safely assumed that the encoding is UTF-8 unless otherwise explicity noted in the documentation for the library if relevant.

 ## Name functions